fbarillas08/Electric-Vehicles-in-WashingtonState/README.md

 # Project-1

-Electric Vehicle Sales in Washington State
+Data: Electric Vehicles Registerd in Washington State as of January 2021